mplanchard/speedy/posts/adding-tags-3.md

 functions on `Context` which call `render_x` functions, and then write the result to a file.

-In addition, I was able to add a `pre_rendered` attribute to `Context`, which is itself a struct, the constructor of which renders the footer license snippet and all of the post summary snippets.
+In addition, I was able to populate the `pre_rendered` struct on `Context`, with all of the post summary snippets.
 This allows both the index and the posts page rendering methods to access that shared data.

 With all of this in place, I added a `.generate_all()` method to the `Context`, so our `generate()` entrypoint now looks like: